Testing Guide

 Summary

-• New functionality added to PlasmaPy must also have tests.
+• All functionality in PlasmaPy must have tests.

 • Tests are either functions beginning with test_ or classes beginning with Test.